bendigiorgio/image-to-palette-rust/readme.md

 ## Limitations

 This program does not yet handle all potential error conditions.
 Also, it does not provide extensive customization for color palette creation.
 It is a simple application for extracting dominant colors from an image.
+There's some more features coming up but for now...

-Enjoy creating beautiful palettes!
+### Enjoy creating beautiful palettes!